 How Long Can Defrosted Fish Stay In The Fridge?

 Use a good defrosting tray for the best results.
 And when fully defrosted, keep the fish in a fridge for no more than 2 days before consuming it.
+If possible, think of how much fish one person eats, and only defrost the amount of fish accordingly.
+This will prevent food waste.

 Before cooking and consuming the fish, make sure it’s not spoiled.
 If something seems off, your fish has likely gone bad.
 Your senses can help you determine if it’s spoiled or not.